svgeesus/EuroMPE/Duophonic/pitch-dac.md

 With Teensy 4.1, for AD5781ARUZ no level shifters needed.

+Data is written to the AD5781 in a 24-bit word format.

 ## Initial accuracy

 1LSB is 10V / 2^18 = 38μV.
 At 1V/Oct, 12 tones per octave, 100 cents per tone, 1 Cent is 833μV so 1 LSB is about 1/20 cent.